Reese Ruland on her way to setting a new Women’s CR. All photos: Terry Grenwelge

-Maria Petzold on her way to a new course record.
+Ginna Ellis on her way to a second-place finish

-Prizes at the awards ceremony included Altra running shoes for our winners, gift certificates to Runners Roost Fort Collins, in addition to photo prints from our wonderful on-course photographer, Erin Bibeau.
-Erin’s gallery from the race can be viewed here, with digital downloads starting at just a dollar.
+Prizes at the awards ceremony included Altra running shoes and Timex watches for our overall winners, and gift certificates to Altitude Running for our age group winners, in addition to framed award photos from our wonderful photographer, Erin Bibeau.
+Photos from Erin’s stand-in for the day, her husband Bryan, can be viewed here.

-We also couldn’t put on the types of races that we aspire to put on without the help of our wonderful sponsors, all of whom are tireless supporters of the Northern Colorado running scene.
-So thank you Colorado Physical Therapy Specialists, Justin Liddle DMD, Countryside Vet, Altra Running, Fort Collins Running Club, Runners Roost, Succeed, Great Harvest, Whole Foods, Tailwind Nutrition, Salus Natural Body Care, Kristel Liddle LMT, and Mary’s Mountain Cookies.
+We also couldn’t put on the types of races that we seek to put on without the help of our wonderful sponsors, all of whom are tireless supporters of the Northern Colorado running scene.
+So thank you Altra Running, Colorado Physical Therapy Specialists, Justin Liddle DMD, Countryside Vet, Altitude Running, Sierra Trading Post, Smartwool, Cornerstone Mortgage, Fort Collins Running Club, Great Harvest, Whole Foods, VFuel, Boulder Beer, Kristel Liddle LMT, and Mary’s Mountain Cookies.

-The Blue Sky Marathon marks the end of the season for us at Gnar Runners, but we are already looking forward to bigger and better things for 2015.
-If you enjoyed Blue Sky, consider running the 25 or 50 mile Quad Rock races in May, the Black Squirrel Half Marathon in September, or – our newest event – the Never Summer 100km (details soon) in late July.
+The Blue Sky Marathon marks the end of the 2015 season for us at Gnar Runners, but we are already looking forward to bigger and better things for 2016.
+If you enjoyed Blue Sky, consider running the Horsetooth Half Marathon in April, the 25 or 50 mile Quad Rock races in May, the Never Summer 100km in July, or the Black Squirrel Half Marathon in September.

 Thank you all again for a wonderful season.
 See you in 2016!